 If OVERDOSE is suspected:

-- If you have any questions about ivermectin cream, please talk with your doctor, pharmacist, or other health care provider.
+- Some drugs may have another patient information leaflet.
+Check with your pharmacist.
+If you have any questions about ivermectin cream, please talk with your doctor, nurse, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 - Side Effects